AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql-samples.md

 This query interrogates:

-* for multiple Content Fragments
+* for multiple Content Fragments of type `bookmark`
-  * with Fragment References to other fragments of specific Model types
+  * with Fragment References to other fragments of the specific model types `article` and `adventure`

 >[!NOTE]
 >